nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 HttpClient and Jersey's JAX-RS HTTP client are used to test the REST API all the way through to the database.

-DBUnit is used to provide the standalone MySql database in the same state between test methods.
+DBUnit is used to keep the standalone MySql database in the same state between test methods.
 It is also used to backup the database, configure the test data and after the tests are run set the database back to its pre-test state.

 Liquibase is used to provided database source control.
 It creates the tables in the standalone MySql database if they do not exist.